Dead Island 2: Haus

 The Slayers receive a mysterious invitation to a seaside mansion in Malibu called the Haus.
 Upon entering, they find the Haus is the headquarters of a doomsday cult whose leader Konstantin foresaw the zombie outbreak and tried to prepare them for it.
 In order to enter the Haus' inner sanctum, the Slayers gather the heads of three of the cult's leaders: Vincent, Veronique, and Yong-Ho, who are all cybernetically enhanced and can survive in their decapitated state.
 However, Yong-Ho turns out to be infected by the Autophage, forcing the Slayers to kill him.
-They then proceed into the inner sanctum of the Haus, where they discover that Konstantin is actually an artificial intelligence dedicated to preserving humanity.
-He had been preparing for the outbreak by digitally uploading the minds of as many humans as he could into an Ark in order to ensure humanity can survive.
+They then proceed into the inner sanctum of the Haus, where they discover that Konstantin is actually an artificial intelligence dedicated to preserving humanity, and had been preparing for the outbreak by digitally uploading the minds of as many humans as he could into an Ark in order to ensure humanity can survive.
 However, the zombie infection has breached the Haus and threatens to destroy the Ark.
 Konstantin reveals he had arranged for the Slayers to get infected with the Autophage because he predicted they would play a key role in saving in the Ark.
 The Slayers clear out the infection from the Haus to save the Ark, and as a reward, Konstantin gives them special cybernetic implants.

 SoLA

 The Slayers head to the ruins of the SoLA music festival where they meet a lone survivor, Grace, who warns them that a mysterious "Beat" turned all of the festival guests into zombies at once.
 Intrigued, the Slayers investigate the various Mood Speakers scattered around the SoLA stages and discover that one of Konradt's followers, Cadenza, is also investigating the Beat.
-They retrieve various pieces of the Beat from alternate universe versions of Cadenza and give them to their universe's Cadenza, who explains the Beat is some kind of message specifically for Numen.
-Investigating further, the Slayers learn to their horror that the Beat is in fact a special frequency that triggers the Autophage, and Cadenza plans to use the sound equipment in SoLA to broadcast the Beat all across the world against Konradt's wishes.
+They retrieve various pieces of the Beat from alternate universe versions of Cadenza and give them to their universe's Cadenza, who explains the Beat is some kind of message meant specifically for Numen.
+Investigating further, the Slayers learn, to their horror, that the Beat is a special frequency that triggers the Autophage, and Cadenza plans to use the sound equipment in SoLA to broadcast the Beat across the world against Konradt's wishes.
 The Slayers help Grace, who they discover is also a Numen due to her resistance to the Beat.
-They then confront Cadenza, who is completely hypnotized by the Beat.
+They confront Cadenza, who is completely hypnotized by the Beat.
 Grace helps break the spell over Cadenza and they work together to stop the Beat.
 Cadenza refuses to tell the Slayers what she learned about the Beat and takes her leave, while Grace warns the Beat is still trying to breach their reality, so she will stay at SoLA in case it returns.